goodwid/pr-monitor/README.md

 This started out as a [BitBar](https://getbitbar.com/) plugin.
 I had spun off another script that outputs direct to the console for general purpose usage, then realized it needed more work.

-It has evolved into a single terminal app that has configuration options, storing the Github token and repositories to track.
+It has evolved into a module wrapped in a terminal app that has configuration options, storing the Github token and repositories to track.

-## Installation

-`npm install pr-monitor -g`

 ## Usage

-### as a module
+### As a module

+#### Installation

 `npm i pr-monitor -S`